 Website: A website was established as a means of communication with stakeholders, interested parties, and the general public.
-The IRWM San Diego website (www.sdirwmp.org) provides detailed and up-to-date information on the Program, including: the adopted 2007 IRWM Plan and 2013 IRWM Plan; the full list of submitted IRWM projects and projects selected for inclusion in the Proposition 50 and Proposition 84-Round 1 and Round 2 grant applications; information about the RWMG, RAC, and Tri-County FACC; RAC and Workgroup meeting agendas, summaries, and presentations; resources for climate change analysis; information about the State's funding programs; RWMG contacts; and other helpful links.
+The San Diego IRWM website (www.sdirwmp.org) provides detailed and up-todate information on the IRWM Program, including: the adopted 2007 IRWM Plan, 2013 IRWM Plan, and 2019 IRWM Plan; the full list of submitted IRWM projects and projects selected for inclusion in the Proposition 50, Proposition 84-Round 1, Round 2, Round 3, and Round 4, and Proposition 1 DAC Involvement grant applications; other related planning efforts: information about the RWMG, RAC, and Tri-County FACC; RAC and Workgroup meeting agendas, summaries, and presentations; resources for climate change analysis; information about the State's funding programs; RWMG contacts; and other helpful links.
 The website also provides a discussion forum for stakeholders to initiate discussions on regional planning topics.
+Table 6-5 summarizes the development of the San Diego IRWM website throughout the phases of the IRWM Program